ankitects/anki-manual/src/deck-options.md

 on a new/learn card for the second time anki will show you that card again the next day.

-- From this moment, the cards exits learning phase, it’ll get an ease (Starting ease) and it will be a graduated card.
-Remember that pressing 'Again' in any step of the learning fase means that Anki will show the card again in 1 minute, and you'll need to repeat the whole process.
+- From this moment, the cards exits learning phase, it’ll get an ease (by default 250) and it will be a graduated card.
+Remember that pressing 'Again' in any step of the learning period means that Anki will show the card again in 1 minute, and you'll need to repeat the whole process.

 If there’s nothing else to study, Anki will show cards up to 20 minutes